Join AFSMC in bringing love, volunteerism and a helping hand to the people of Israel (Jan 14-18)

-As we watch the terrible events in Ukraine unfold, Israel was one of the first countries in the world to offer humanitarian aid.
+As we watched the terrible events in Ukraine unfold, Israel was one of the first countries in the world to offer humanitarian aid.

 And when Israel offers medical aid in any humanitarian disaster, that almost always means Sheba Medical Center.

 After six weeks and 6,100+ patient treated, Phase 1 of Sheba’s mission came to an end.
-Now, Phase 2 is underway.
-Sheba continues to offer hope without boundaries.
+In Phase 2, Sheba continues to offer hope without boundaries through a Mobile Women’s Clinic.

 View Report Now

-Tune into our recent webinar from Ukraine’s Field Hospital, led by Sheba Medical Center.
+Tune into our webinar from Ukraine’s Field Hospital, led by Sheba Medical Center.

 Yoel Har-Even spoke with us from the first civilian Field Hospital ever sent officially by the State of Israel to a war zone.